The Third Part of the Night: Plot

 After having delivered rations to the mother again, the toy horse appears in the dark corner but without the boy on it this time.
 Instead the boy appears before him at the job at the hospital, telling him "there is no you and me anymore".
 The same day he goes on a nightly mission for a friend and sees a man get shot.
-Next day, Michal sees the man who he earlier saw through the window in the roundup, now free.
+Next day, Michał sees the man who he earlier saw through the window in the roundup, now free.
 The free man then lies down next to the woman with a baby, crying, as she wakes up and sees him.
 They are shortly afterwards shot through a window by someone.
-Michal enters the hospital's labs and through his microscope he picks apart lice that have fed on his blood during the lice-feeding typhus experiments.
+Michał enters the hospital's labs and through his microscope he picks apart lice that have fed on his blood during the lice-feeding typhus experiments.
 After meeting with the resistance members, he is with the woman he helped with the childbirth, when the boy again appears from the darkness in the corner of the room and walks into another room where there is also a man and a woman.
-In the next sequence Michal and the woman whom he helped give birth are seen again, now naked in a bed, when his wife appears out of the same darkness and walks up to them.
-Michal says to the vision of his wife: "I have been finding you again", and she replies: "yes, in other people who aren’t us", and he lies back down next to the other woman as the wife also says: "I, who am leaving you, feel reconciled with you now".
-As Michal look over the bed he sees a crack in the floor and under it the corpse of an old woman in a coffin surrounded by candles lies facing up straight towards him.
+In the next sequence Michał and the woman whom he helped give birth are seen again, now naked in a bed, when his wife appears out of the same darkness and walks up to them.
+Michał says to the vision of his wife: "I have been finding you again", and she replies: "yes, in other people who aren’t us", and he lies back down next to the other woman as the wife also says: "I, who am leaving you, feel reconciled with you now".
+As Michał look over the bed he sees a crack in the floor and under it the corpse of an old woman in a coffin surrounded by candles lies facing up straight towards him.